-As members of our communities, we see a lot of problems around us, yet only few do something to fix them.
+As members of our communities, we see a lot of problems around us, yet only a few do something to fix them.
 Funnily enough, we keep complaining and blaming others.
-Becoming an active citizen means that each one of us gets out of our comfort-zones to tackle social issues, which results in a solution that benefits the overall society.
+Becoming an active citizen means that each one of us gets out of our comfort zones to tackle social issues, which results in a solution that benefits the overall society.
 So how does one become an active citizen?
 Social responsibility is at the core of this concept.

 Any act that fixes a society-level issue is active citizenship.

 Why don’t we get a little out of our way for the poor and less fortunate people in our community?
 These are just little examples of how a person can become an active citizen.
 Change doesn’t happen overnight, it’s gradual and in small steps.

 Instead of complaining about dirty roads, take a stand and involve the community in cleaning them up.
 If potholes in neighborhood streets annoy you, call Riyadh Municipality (940); tell them about these conditions and follow up with them.

 The other aspect of becoming an active citizen is communication and it is also vital for problem-solving.

 Let others know about problems the society is facing, create groups to educate the public about the negative impact of these social problems, and encourage people to take initiative.